 - All new mothers can petition for an extension of unpaid maternity leave on grounds of medical or other reasons that are subject to the company’s judgment (e.g. complications during pregnancy or childbirth may be cause for extension)

 - The positions of employees and the benefits associated with them will not be affected during the maternity leave.
 The company is allowed during that time to fill the position with a temporary replacement

 - An employee that has not requested an extension or given other notice must return to their positions after the end of their leave.
 Not doing so is considered a voluntary resignation

 - Individual circumstances will be considered

 We will also take measures to help mothers who return to work after the end of their maternity leave (e.g. by establishing flexible hours or work from home policies)

-In the context of this policy and relevant legislation, adoption of a child is also grounds for requesting a maternity leave.
+In the context of this policy and relevant legislation, the adoption of a child is also grounds for requesting maternity leave.
 Parents may need to utilize time off to meet appointments related to the adoption process or to bond with a recently adopted child.
-The same guidelines and procedure apply for these cases.
+The same guidelines and procedures apply to these cases.